 |

-respond to various audiences.
+groups, Ray Raphael reads and responds to diverse audiences.
 His talks are interactive.
 He invites and

 stimulates dialogue.